 DJ/promoter/performer/actor Dusty O, officially David Hodge, always manages a welcoming smile even for the guys he’d rather have “guillotined” (that’s me included – loool).
 His remarkable, innate ability to win people over in an instant and make them feel like, ahem, “really special friends”, guarantees him continued popularity and never-ending work offers within the gay scene.
-You need to bear in mind though, and I’m writing from personal experience, whatever the circumstances and however mean or vindictive he may act with you, only dare cross him at your peril.
+You need to bear in mind though, and I’m writing from personal experience, whatever the circumstances and however mean he may act with you, only dare cross him at your peril.
 I think perhaps the less said about that, the better, if you get my drift.

 Nature blessed the otherwise very down-to-earth Northerner with instinctive sartorial style.
 No mean feat for a she-male originating from Lichfield!
 A Times Magazine hack called him “the UK’s most glamourous woman with a penis”.
 Getting ready usually takes him 2 to 4 hours, as he’d only consider appearing in public painted in flawless, innovative maquillage and clad in impeccably customized head-to-toe Westwood outfits.
 He claims owning over 700 of them, as well as myriad hats, shoes, wigs, bags and literally bucketfuls of jewellery and accessories.
-Having said that, he has (since 2014) turned his attention to vintage gear for the first time in a long while, presumably to take a breather from the somewhat regulated staple VW image.
+Having said that, he has (since 2014) turned his attention to vintage clothing for the first time in a long while, presumably to take a breather from the somewhat regulated staple VW image.
 He insists that spending an arm and a leg on himself only goes with the job, has absolutely nothing to do with, erm, vanity and is tax-deductible anyway.
-Each item in his humongous wardrobe – actually a whole room – is catalogued and insured.
+Every item in his humongous wardrobe – actually a whole room – is catalogued and insured.
 “It’s my pension fund”, he quips.

 Back in the early ‘80s, when gender-bending still proved something of a novelty amongst the masses, he’d already had a good sniff around Birmingham’s hotspots (Zig Zag, Powerhouse, Ku Club, Kipper and Rum Runner).
 These first tentative steps gave the rosy-cheeked, bewigged fresher an invaluable dry run for what was in fact just round the corner.
 He soon met Martin Degville, the local “luminary” who later founded the much-hyped but ultimately short-lived Zig-Zig Sputnik, and George O’Dowd, his then-assistant who hung around ooop North during a brief exile.
 They both plied their wares at the happening Oasis Market and Dusty naturally launched his own stall there, aided by Twiggy, his equally outlandish sidekick.
 That way, he quickly managed to save – ”con”, he jokes – enough cash to fund the inevitable move to London.